 Withdrawing from a class may affect your eligibility to remain in other courses on your schedule.
-Excessive withdrawals may also affect your financial aid eligibility due to the 67% completion rate standard for Satisfactory Academic Progress.
+Excessive withdrawals may also affect your financial aid eligibility due to the Maximum Time Frame and 67% completion rate standards for Satisfactory Academic Progress.
 Please talk to your advisor, your instructor, and financial aid before withdrawing from classes.